-Another big mistake would be to use an abrasive cleaner such a Cif, it dulls the shine and will ruin your frames!
+Another big mistake would be to use an abrasive cleaner such as CIF cleaner, it dulls the shine and will ruin your frames.
 General upkeep is key for long-lasting and bright white frames, washing up liquid and water should be applied every six months for continued upkeep.